merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 ![Segmented contact list](../files/2024/01/09/exm-dispatch-contact-list.png "Segmented Contact List")

-These contacts where displayed in the List Mangager without *Email*, *First Name* and *Last Name* was outputted as {{LastName}}<br>
+There was a included segmented list where contacts are displayed in the List Manager without *Email*, *First Name* and *Last Name* was outputted as {{LastName}}<br>
 *Therefore, if you see such contacts in your lists please do not ignore them.*

-With double-click on one of these, we entered the Experience Profile for this contact and with the contact ID we were able to check the identifiers directly in the XDB with utalizing the xdbsearch Role:
+With double-click on one of those, we entered the Experience Profile for this contact and with the contact ID we were able to check the identifiers directly in the XDB with utilizing the xdbsearch Role:

 ![Empyt contact identifiers](../files/2024/01/09/exm-dispatch-contact-data.png "Empty contact identifiers")